theKunte/dice-game/README.md

 # dice-game

 The objective of the game is to score points by rolling certain combinations of numbers on the dice.
-The rules of Yahtzee are as follows:
+The rules of Strike are as follows:

 The game is played with five dice.